Section S Covid-19 Emergency Subsidy Changes

 More information on the Special Needs Rate can be found in Section D: Rates and Unit Types.

-Effective April 1stthrough the fall semester all blended rates will be coded as weekly rates
+Effective April 1st through August 2021, all blended rates will be coded as weekly rates

 All blended rates will be coded as weekly rates.

-All child care authorizations that are coded as Blended rates (both traditional and extended calendar rates) will be automatically switched and paid at Weekly rates beginning 04/01/2020 through the fall semester.
+All child care authorizations that are coded as Blended rates (both traditional and extended calendar rates) will be automatically switched and paid at Weekly rates beginning 04/01/2020 through August 2021.

 You can find more information about Weekly Rates and absent day payments in Section D: Rates and Unit Types.